MIRI Coronagraphic Imaging APT Template

-A TAmust be completed by selecting a MULTIACCUM exposure configuration.
-Each exposure is configured by setting the readout pattern and characteristics parameters: Acq Readout Pattern and Acq Groups/Int.
+A TA must be completed by selecting a MULTIACCUM exposure configuration.
+Each exposure is specified by setting the readout pattern and characteristics parameters: Acq Readout Pattern and Acq Groups/Int.

 Acq Readout Pattern

 This field specifies the readout pattern to be used to obtain the acquisition data.
-For TA exposures ≤ 23.5 s, the FAST readout mode should be used; for longer TA exposures (Texp ≥ 23.5 ≥ Texp) one of the FASTGRPAVG* modes should be used—see FASTGRPAVG Detector Readout Capability for details.
+For TA exposures ≤ 23.5 s, the FAST readout mode should be used; for longer TA exposures (Texp ≥ 23.5 ≥ Texp) one of the FASTGRPAVG modes should be used.
+See the article MIRI Target Acquisition for more information.

 Choices for the Acq Readout Pattern are